The revealing science behind Lidar technology

 Infineon is working on a miniature lidar system: MEMS lidar, which contains a microelectromechanical (MEMS) mirror.
 This advanced mini-mirror was invented by the Dutch company Innolucence.
 It is expected that a MEMS lidar sensor, with a range of 250 metres and a scan capacity of 5,000 measuring points per second, will cost no more than 250 dollars.

-In the spring of last year, Velodyne announced a compact, solid-state, lidar sensor for driverless cars.
+In early 2021, Velodyne announced a compact solid-state lidar sensor for autonomous vehicles.
 LeddarTech is a pioneer in solid-state lidar technology and has already introduced a compact lidar system onto the market: LeddarVU.
 The complete sensor weighs just 107 grams.

 LeddarTech leader in solid-state lidar

 Sentech uses LeddarTech’s solid-state lidar for autonomous movement applications for various clients.
-“In the field of agro-technology, for example,” says Pieters.
+“In the field of agro-technology, for example,” says Mulders.
 “We use LeddarTech’s sensor technology in agricultural AGVs.”

 According to the account manager, the Canadian sensor manufacturer is a pioneer in solid-state lidar.
 “A big technical advantage is the lack of moving parts.
 This makes the sensor more robust and therefore suitable for extreme conditions.”

-“Another big advantage for us is that the manufacturer produces modules with which we can develop tailor-made sensor applications,” says Pieters.
+“Another big advantage for us is that the manufacturer produces modules with which we can develop tailor-made sensor applications,” says Ad.

 In a whitepaper on lidar technology, Leddertech has described how it approaches detection and distance measurement in an innovative way.